JoshOrndorff/recipes/text/3-entrees/fixed-point.md

 ### Permill Accumulator

-We'll using the most common approach which takes its fixed point implementation from Substrate itself.
+We'll be using the most common approach which takes its fixed point implementation from Substrate itself.
 There are a few fixed-point structs available in Substrate, all of which implement the [`PerThing` trait](https://substrate.dev/rustdocs/v2.0.0-rc2/sp_arithmetic/trait.PerThing.html), that cover different amounts of precision.
 For this accumulator example, we'll use the